varghele/GNOME/README.md

     The first molecule in the dataset (as a PyTorch Geometric Data object).

 ### Step 5: Run training
+Take a look at args.py what arguments you can pass to the pipeline.
+Be aware however, that not all models share all arguments, as some are model specific.
 ```bash
 python main.py [**kwargs]
 ```